Clostridium perfringens: Perfringolysin O

-Role In Disease
+Role in disease

-Clinical Manifestations
+Clinical manifestations

 Food poisoning, gas gangrene, clostridial necrotizing enteritis, bacteremia, tissue necrosis, emphysematous cholecystitis, and more illnesses/diseases have been linked to infections associated with C. perfringens.
 Research also suggests that C. perfringens is capable of engaging in polymicrobial anaerobic infections.

-Food Poisoning
+Food poisoning

 Clostridium perfringens is a common cause of food poisoning in the United States.
 C. perfringens produces spores, and when these spores are consumed, they produce a toxin that causes diarrhea.
-Foods cooked in large batches and held at unsafe temperatures (between 40 °F and 140 °F) are the source of C. perfringens food poisoning outbreaks.
-Meats such as poultry, beef, and pork are commonly linked to C. perfringens food poisoning.
+Foods cooked in large batches and held at unsafe temperatures (between 40 °F and 140 °F) are the source of C. perfringens food poisoning outbreaks, commonly linked to meats such as poultry, beef, and pork.
 C. perfringens can proliferate in foods that are improperly stored due to the spore's ability to survive normal cooking temperatures.
-The type A toxin of C. perfringens, also known as the CPA is responsible for food poisoning.
+The type A toxin of C. perfringens, also known as the CPA, is responsible for food poisoning.

 Food poisoning is characterized by acute abdominal pain, diarrhea, and, in some cases, vomiting, typically occurring 6 to 24 hours after the ingestion of contaminated food.
 Unlike many other foodborne illnesses, fever is usually absent.
 Symptoms are usually self-limiting and resolve within 24 to 48 hours; however, severe dehydration can occur in cases of significant fluid loss.
 Symptoms of dehydration include dry mouth, decreased urine output, dizziness, and fatigue.
 Severe symptoms such as diarrhea that persists for more than 48 hours, the inability to keep fluids down, or signs of severe dehydration may necessitate medical attention.
 Most people are able to recover from C. perfringens food poisoning without treatment.
 However, people who experience diarrhea are usually instructed to drink water or rehydration solutions.

-Food Poisoning Incidents
+Food poisoning incidents

-In January 2017, a mother and her son sued a restaurant in Rochester, New York, United States, as they and 260 other people were sickened after eating foods contaminated with C. perfringens.
+In January 2017, a mother and her son sued a restaurant in Rochester, New York, United States, as they and 260 other people became sick after eating food contaminated with C. perfringens.
 "Officials from the Monroe County Department of Public Health closed down the Golden Ponds after more than a fourth of its Thanksgiving Day guests became ill.
 An inspection revealed a walk-in refrigerator with food spills and mold, a damaged gasket preventing the door from closing, and mildew growing inside."

 In July 2018, 647 people reported symptoms after eating at a Chipotle Mexican Grill restaurant in Powell, Ohio, United States.
 Stool samples tested by the CDC tested positive for C. perfringens.

-In November 2018, approximately 300 people in Concord, North Carolina, United States, were sickened by food at a church barbecue that tested positive for C. perfringens.
+In November 2018, approximately 300 people in Concord, North Carolina, United States, became sick after eating food at a church barbecue that tested positive for C. perfringens.

 In 2021, a foodborne illness outbreak in Homer, Alaska, affected approximately 80 employees of South Peninsula Hospital and was traced to Cubano sandwiches served during staff meals.
 The Alaska Department of Health and Social Services identified the likely cause as C. perfringens.
 No hospitalizations were reported, and the outbreak was contained to hospital staff.
 Such localized outbreaks are considered uncommon in Alaska when not tied to a national foodborne incident.